 - (1) The acquisition cost of the facility to the new owner; or - (2) The fair market value of the facility at the time of purchase.

-This valuation shall be used to calculate depreciation, interest on capital indebtedness, and, if applicable, return on equity.
+This valuation shall be used to calculate depreciation, interest on capital indebtedness, and, if applicable, ROE.